umasubra/ExcelJsDocumentation/resources/chartTitle.md

 ### Set Chart Title

-Set chart title properties including text and visibility.
+Sets the properties of a chart title, including text and visibility.

 #### Syntax